Quebec City's top summer festivals and events

-Celebrating Quebec's National Holiday in June, Saint-Jean Baptiste Day, this festival takes a different theme each year to honour Quebec City's past, and explore its future.
+Celebrating Quebec's National Holiday, Saint-Jean Baptiste Day, this festival takes a different theme each year to honour Quebec City's past, and explore its future.
 Featuring an outdoor concert on the Plains of Abraham, this year's theme is "Quebec, pure art" and will showcase eight acts on site to entertain you and the rest of the enthusiastic crowd.

 Festival d’été de Québec

 If you're not keen on running away to join the circus, you can run to Quebec City to watch it.
-This free outdoor circus show - more Cirque du Soleil than cheesy clowns - takes place at dusk, adding a certain element of mystery to the skill the performers showcase.
+This free outdoor circus show--more Cirque du Soleil than cheesy clowns--happens at dusk adding a certain element of mystery to the skill the performers showcase.
 Stop by the Agora du port de Quebec from Tuesday to Sunday to enjoy this live show that will dazzle your senses during those special twilight hours.
-Cr?puscule runs from late July to early September.

 Though this event is about 40 miles outside of the city in For?t Montmorency, it's too unique not to mention!
 The series of 90-minute concerts will have you enjoying both music and nature without having to travel too far.
-Soak up the melodies as musicians perform on boats paying homage to the local wildlife through their tunes.
+Here, you'll watch musicians perform on boats paying homage to the local wildlife through their tunes.
 Make sure you reserve in advance as these concerts at dusk are a crowd favorite.

 Fêtes de La Nouvelle-France

-Re-live old Europe in New France; from activities and performances, to re-enactments and lectures every August.
-Celebrating the city’s rich history through spectacle, art, and the city itself, this five-day festival truly showcases the history that has shaped Quebec City.
+Re-live old Europe in New France; from activities and performances, to re-enactments and lectures.
+Celebrating the city's rich history through spectacle, art, and the city itself, this five-day festival truly showcases the history that has shaped Quebec City.
 Whether you love food, music, or theatre this festival will truly immerse you in diverse and vibrant French culture, past and present.

 Plein Art Quebec

 Understand the culture of Quebec through its artisans.
-This 13-day festival in August is a grand exhibition of all types of art and craft items, from glass and metal to textiles and ceramics, with a distinct focus on craftsmanship.
-Free to enjoy, you can browse the vendors set up in Espace 400e, a cultural center built for the 400th anniversary of the founding of the city.
+This 13-day festival is a grand exhibition of all types of art and craft items, from glass and metal to textiles and ceramics, with a distinct focus on craftsmanship.
+Free to enjoy, you'll be able to browse the vendors set up in Espace 400e, a cultural center built for the 400th anniversary of the founding of the city.
 Plus, you might even find a few unusual souvenirs to take home.